axelomega/omegamacs/README.md

 ### Philosophy: Code as Config

-Omegamacs follows a **"code as config"** philosophy - we're not afraid of actual Emacs Lisp code.
-This fundamental approach sets us apart from other configurations:
+Omegamacs follows a **"code as config"** philosophy - I'm not afraid of actual Emacs Lisp code.
+This fundamental approach sets it apart from other configurations:

 **🔍 Transparency & Control**
 - **No abstractions or DSLs** - you write real Emacs Lisp, not framework-specific syntax